rajarshiroychowdhury/rajarshiroychowdhury.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 This is Rajarshi (রাজর্ষি).
 I understand my name is difficult to pronounce, :smile: so feel free to chop everything after the first three letters and just call me Raj!
-By the way, if you are interested, the meaning of 'Rajarshi' loosely translates to 'a king who has characteristics of a saint'.
+By the way, if you are interested, the meaning of 'Rajarshi' in Bengali (বাংলা) loosely translates to 'a king who has characteristics of a saint'.

-I work in the field of power system dynamics and control.
-Currently, I lead the T&D Advanced Studies team at AES Utilities and is also heavily involved in R&D activities with universities, national labs and other private companies.
-Before joining AES, I used to work at Ford Motor Company, in Dearborn MI as a Research Engineer where I helped to develop Ford's next-gen electrical architecture for some of its best selling global nameplates like F-150, and the Mustang Mach-E.
+I am an industry expert in the field of power system dynamics and control.
+I have a decade of experience in power systems and advanced controls and had the opportunity to contribute to high-impact projects that had significant strategic importance.
+From developing control systems for airborne missiles to running complex power system dynamics and transient studies for grid reliability, I provide subject matter expertise to a wide variety of industry stakeholder groups including PJM, NERC and WECC.
+Currently, I lead the T&D Advanced Studies team at AES Utilities and is also heavily involved in R&D activities with universities, national labs and other private companies to test new technologies.
+Before joining AES, I worked at Ford Motor Company, in Dearborn, MI, as a Research Engineer where I helped to develop Ford's next-gen electrical architecture for some of its best selling global nameplates like F-150, and the Mustang Mach-E.

-Over the years, I have had the privilege of contributing to numerous groundbreaking projects in the field of power systems.
-From optimizing control strategies to mitigating disruptions caused by renewable energy integration, to developing advanced algorithms for real-time monitoring and prediction of system dynamics, my work is driven by a desire to enhance the efficiency, reliability, and sustainability of the bulk power systems.
-I provide subject matter expertise in a wide variety of industry bodies and working groups including PJM, NERC and WECC.

 I firmly believe in the power of collaboration and interdisciplinary approaches.
 If you are an industry professional and wish to connect, for a technical webinar or pick my brain on a topic related to power systems, send me an email.
 If you're a student and would like to be mentored, please send me a detailed email on your research interests and your expectations from this mentorship.
 I have mentored many students at all levels from undergrads to postgrads and continue to receive mentorship requests.
 Since its impossible for me to accept all  a clearly written email with your research interests and goals will help me to understand if this is a collaboration worthwhile for both of us to pursue.